dklinges9/Reproducible-Research-Template/README.md

-tutorials by [Karl Broman](http://kbroman.org/pages/software.html) and [Carl Boettiger](http://www.carlboettiger.info/2012/05/06/research-workflow.html) and I struck out on my own path to execute a reproducable research project from start to finish.
-The repository for that project is [here](https://github.com/mindymallory/BBOBAS), while I was successful in learning the basics of how r, rmarkdown, knitr, and pandoc combine to make reproducable research possible, you can tell just by looking at the project's Github repository that I failed miserably at making the project reproducable.
+tutorials by [Karl Broman](http://kbroman.org/pages/software.html) and [Carl Boettiger](http://www.carlboettiger.info/2012/05/06/research-workflow.html) and I struck out on my own path to execute a reproducible research project from start to finish.
+The repository for that project is [here](https://github.com/mindymallory/BBOBAS), while I was successful in learning the basics of how r, rmarkdown, knitr, and pandoc combine to make reproducible research possible, you can tell just by looking at the project's Github repository that I failed miserably at making the project reproducible.
 This is because the repository is totally unorganized, and I am pretty sure I am the only one who could reproduce the results from this project.

-But in that failure, I learned a lot about how a reproducable research project should be organized.
+But in that failure, I learned a lot about how a reproducible research project should be organized.
 I built this template for my future students and for my future self.

+R and RStudio are an excellent vehicle for conducting reproducible research.
+You write manuscripts and reports in `.rmarkdown` documents that includes code chunks that perform analysis.
+The code chunks are evaluated by `R` and incorporated in the document by the tools in the `knitr` package to produce a markdown `.md` document.
+From there a program called `pandoc` converts your markdown document to whatever file format you like: PDF (formatted with latex .csl files), html, or Microsoft Word.
+This all happens without the user really knowing what is going on, which makes it easy to get started.

 Getting Started
 ===============